Burr, Egan, Deleage & Co.: Polaris Venture Partners

 Polaris Venture Partners was the first of four successors to BEDCO.
-One of the contributing factors in the dissolution was the departure of three of BEDCO’s junior partners, Jon Flint, Terry McGuire, Steve Arnold (Venture Capitalist).
+One of the contributing factors in the dissolution was the departure of three of BEDCO’s junior partners, Jon Flint, Terry McGuire, and Steve Arnold.
 The three founders, left BEDCO in 1995 and began raising their first independent venture capital fund.
 Today, Polaris Venture Partners is a venture capital firm specializing in seed and early stage investments particularly in companies engaged in the information technology and life sciences sectors.
 Polaris is based in Waltham, Massachusetts with an additional office in Seattle, Washington.

 Since 1995, Polaris has raised five venture capital funds with over $2.6 billion of investor commitments.
 To date, all of the Polaris funds have been above average performers for their respective vintage years.
 Polaris Venture Partners V, which was closed in 2006, raised $1 billion of investor commitments.

 Alta Partners

 Alta Partners was founded by BEDCO co-founder Dr. Jean Deleage, Ph.D., along with Garrett Gruener, a former partner at BEDCO.
 Today, the firm, which is based in San Francisco, invests in biotechnology and life science companies and has made over 130 investments since its separation from BEDCO.